Jeffrey Evans, 4th Baron Mountevans

 Jeffrey Richard de Corban Evans, 4th Baron Mountevans, (born 13 May 1948), is a British hereditary peer and shipbroker, who served as Lord Mayor of London from 2015 to 2016.

 Lord Mountevans represented the Ward of Cheap in the City of London as Alderman from 2007 until 2018, serving as Sheriff of London for 2012/13, then Lord Mayor for 2015/16.
-He sits in the House of Lords as an hereditary peer, being elected in the crossbench hereditary peers' by-election of July 2015, following the retirement of Viscount Tenby.
+He sat in the House of Lords as an hereditary peer, being elected in the crossbench hereditary peers' by-election of July 2015, following the retirement of Viscount Tenby.

 Biography

 The younger son of Richard, 2nd Baron Mountevans, he succeeded to the family title in 2014, upon the death without issue of his elder brother Broke, 3rd Baron Mountevans.

 Previously known as the Hon.
 Jeffrey Evans, he was educated at Pangbourne College in Berkshire before going up to Pembroke College, Cambridge, where he read Economics, taking the degree of MA (Cantab).

 Lord Mountevans speaks fluent Norwegian, as his paternal grandmother Elsa, Lady Mountevans (died 1963) hailed from Oslo.
 Her father was Richard Andvord, founder of the printing company Andvord Tybring-Gjedde.

 He has served as Honorary President of Canning House since 2018.